 If you want to know more about hot dogs, you’re in the right place.
-Let’s talk about what hot dogs are made of, how they’re made, and how to spot a high quality hot dog at the grocery store.
+We’re going to explore what hot dogs are made of, how they’re made, and how to spot a high-quality hot dog at the grocery store.

 What Are Hot Dogs Made Of?

-Most hot dogs are made of three ingredients: beef trimmings, salt, and seasonings.
-Because hot dogs contain only a few ingredients, what these are and where they come from matter.
-Let’s start with the beef trimmings.
+Some hot dogs are made of only three ingredients: beef trimmings, salt, and seasonings.
+However, many hot dogs can also contain fillers, preservatives, and other artificial additives.

-Beef trimmings are the excess pieces of beef made when meat producers create cuts of beef such as steak, ribs, or brisket.
-These trimmings are still high quality, but they are not sold in this state because the pieces are too small and aren’t a uniform size.
-These pieces are used to make hot dogs.
+Beef trimmings are excess pieces of beef made when meat producers create cuts of beef such as steak, ribs, or brisket.
+These trimmings are the same quality as the rest of the meat, but they are not sold in this form due to their non-uniform size.
+However, these pieces work great as ingredients in hot dogs.

-Using beef trimmings reduces food waste because it finds a purpose for the whole animal.
-This puts less stress on the environment because meat producers can create more products using fewer animals.
+Using beef trimmings reduces food waste because it finds a purpose for all the meat used from an animal.
+This puts less stress on the environment, as meat producers can create more products using fewer animals.

 Coleman Natural gets its beef trimmings from the highest quality cuts of meat possible.
-We purchase the trimmings from American family farmers that raise their livestock humanely and without the use of antibiotics, added hormones, or growth promotants.
+We purchase the trimmings from American family farmers who raise their livestock humanely and without the use of antibiotics or added hormones.